nospam2000/ch341-baudrate-calculation/README.md

 The maximum officially supported baud rate is 2000000.
 A baud rate of 3000000 can also be set and at least sending data at this rate is possible, but the stop bit length is too long for baud rates >= 1000000, details see chapter below.
+The smallest possible baud rate is 46.

 Here the formula for the register values based on the `prescaler` and `divisor` values: